sagemath/sagewiki_to_gh-2022-10-10/Emacs.md

   (set-variable 'indent-tabs-mode nil)
   (set-variable 'py-indent-offset 4)
   }}}
-  This might not be so relevant with recent version of emacs.
+  This might not be so relevant with recent versions of emacs.

 == See also ==